hphan01/ai-character-creator/README.md

 ## Troubleshooting

 ### Cartoon-looking output with Human Realistic
-- This happens when the LoRA model is busy and the API falls back to FLUX.1-schnell — retry in a few seconds
+- The primary model receives portrait-focused prompt enhancements, but output can vary by provider
-- Make sure you have not overridden `NEXT_PUBLIC_HF_MODEL` with a non-FLUX model
+- Make sure `NEXT_PUBLIC_HF_MODEL` is set to a text-to-image model available through Hugging Face Inference Providers

 ### "Model is loading" / 503 error
-- The HF free tier auto-sleeps inactive models; wait ~30 seconds and retry
-- The app retries automatically with exponential backoff before returning an error
+- The app uses the official provider-aware SDK, which routes around unavailable providers when possible
+- Confirm your token has **Inference Providers** permission and that the selected model is currently available
+- Restart the dev server after changing `.env.local`

 ### API key not working
 - Verify the token at <https://huggingface.co/settings/tokens>
-- The token must have at least **Read** scope
+- The token must have **Inference Providers** permission
 - Restart the dev server after editing `.env.local`

 ### Images not saving